TomYuviler/OPPSLA/README.md

 # One Pixel Adversarial Attacks via Sketched Programs
-This repository contains the code for the paper "One Pixel Adversarial Attacks via Sketched Programs" by Tom Yuviler and Dana Drachsler-Cohen from the Technion, Israel.
+This repository contains the code for the paper [One Pixel Adversarial Attacks via Sketched Programs](https://ddana.net.technion.ac.il/files/2023/04/One-Pixel-Adversarial-Attacks-via-Sketched-Programs-1.pdf) by Tom Yuviler and Dana Drachsler-Cohen from the Technion, Israel.
 The paper proposes a novel approach to generate one pixel adversarial attacks with significantly fewer queries to the network by leveraging program synthesis.

 ## Abstract